gklyne/I-D/app/app.md

 4. Return the corresponding (potentially uncompressed) bytestream if the path maps to a file within the archive.
 5. Return an appropriate directory listing if the path maps to a directory within the archive.
 6. Return an appropriate directory listing of the archive's root directory if the path is `/`.
-7. Return the archive as a bytestream representation if the path component is missing/empty.

-Not all archive formats or implementations will have the concept of a directory listing or archive bytestream, in which case the implementation MAY fail such resolutions with the equivalent of "Not Implemented".
+Not all archive formats or implementations will have the concept of a directory listing, in which case the implementation MAY fail such resolutions with the equivalent of "Not Implemented".